 Arthur Wharton - Footballer

 Arthur Wharton was the first Black professional football player ever – that’s not only in the UK but in the whole entire world.
 And, his firsts didn’t end there.
 He was also the first Black professional to play in the Football League.
-Wharton was born in 1865 in Ghana, his father was Grenadian and his mother Ghanaian.
+Wharton was born in 1865 in Ghana, his father was Grenadian-Scottish and his mother Ghanaian.
 At age 19 Wharton travelled to the UK to study at a Methodist Missionary, however he changed paths and chose to pursue sports instead.

 Arthur Wharton passed away in 1930.